OneCoderMillionBugs/C_data_structures/README.md

     type of input data
 )

-// Returns an element
+// Returns an element of the expected type
-// If more precisely: expected type pointer
 LIST_GET(
     index,
     list address,